Pathway to Homeownership

 Am I automatically accepted in the program if I meet all of the necessary requirements?

-Unfortunately not.
+Unfortunately, not.
 Applicants are admitted into the program based on available funding resources.

 This sounds like a great deal, but I thought there was no such thing as free money.
 What's the catch?

 There's no real catch to the Prosperity Accounts.
-This is a 0% interest loan with no payments due until the home is sold by the program graduate.
+The match funds is a 0% interest loan with no payments due until the home is sold by the program graduate.
 There are a few requirements for you to participate.
-Participation in the Budget Coach Program is required to access the match funds.You will have to take some training classes relevant to your asset goal before you can invest in your asset.
+Participation in the Budget Coach Program is required to access the match funds.
 Also, your savings and matching funds can only be used towards closing costs and any other expenses related to purchase of your home.

 I can barely make ends meet every month!
 How do you expect me to save any money?